Do a “double click through” to enlarge any photo.

 The lowest elevation of the ride is 4,038 feet at the start point and climbs to a maximum elevation of 6,200 feet in Canyonlands.

 Warning!
 This route requires self-sufficiency!
 Once you begin, there are no services directly on the route, other than water and restrooms in a few remote places.
 Because of this, plan on bringing your own food supplies.
-Between mile 40 (Arches Visitors Center) and mile 70 (Canyonlands Visitors Center) there is a 2,100 foot climb and no water other than a c-store about 1/8 mile off route, at outbound mile 47 & inbound mile 115 .
+Between mile 40 (Arches Visitors Center which has snacks for sale & water) and mile 70 (Canyonlands Visitors Center) there is a 2,100 foot climb and no water other than a c-store about 1/8 mile off route, at outbound mile 47 & inbound mile 115 .
 Three filled water bottles or a large hydration reservoir are recommended for this leg.

 Season to Ride This route is available during most months of the year, except during the hot months of June, July and August.
 I would recommend late February, March and April as good months to go.
 Also, consider late August (if it is cooler than average), September, October and early November, too.
 My guess is that there are more crowds (tourists in cars) in the spring compared to the fall season.